-An important step when switching over to HTTPS is to review and update your Google Search Console.
-It helps you by finding potential problems that can hurt your site migration and it helps Google understand the switch to HTTPS.
+Google Search Console (formerly known as “webmaster tools”) helps you by finding potential problems that can hurt your site migration and it helps Google understand the switch to HTTPS.

 Preparation is vital for a quick and successful reindexing of your site by Google.
-Most of what you need to prepare for your HTTPS switch can be found in the search console.
+Most of what you need to prepare for your HTTPS switch can be found in Search Console.

 Google will be reindexing your entire site as a result of switching to HTTPS.
-This means that any improvements or anything you fix about your web pages will very quickly be indexed.
-This is a great opportunity, so the time spent fixing things will have a timely benefit to your site.
+This means that any improvements or any webpages you fix will be indexed very quickly.
+This is a great opportunity and the time spent fixing things can pay off rather quickly.

 1. Claim all versions of your domain

 Google Search Console > Home

 There are four versions of your homepage url and each version should be claimed in Google Search Console.

 If your domain is “example.com” then the four versions are:

 Claiming each version of your URL is a standard best practice that is always suggested, but this step is particularly important when you are switching your site to HTTPS.